NatanGrayman/Web_Application_SQL_Injection/README.md

 2. **Report**:
    - A detailed PDF report (`report.pdf`) describing the analysis, the vulnerabilities identified, the fixes implemented, and the validation results.

-3. **Submission**:
-   - The `cwk2.zip` file, generated using the `./gradlew submission` command, contains all necessary materials for submission.

 ## Conclusion